Galileo Galilei: Controversy over heliocentrism

-At the time of Galileo's conflict with the Church, the majority of educated people subscribed to the Aristotelian geocentric view that the Earth is the centre of the Universe and the orbits of all heavenly bodies, or Tycho Brahe's new system blending geocentrism with heliocentrism.
-Opposition to heliocentrism and Galileo's writings on it combined religious and scientific objections.
-Religious opposition to heliocentrism arose from biblical passages implying the fixed nature of the Earth.
+At the time of Galileo's conflict with the Church, Europe was convulsed by the Wars of religion and the Counter-Reformation.
+The majority of educated people subscribed to the Aristotelian geocentric view that the Earth is the centre of the Universe and the orbits of all heavenly bodies, or Tycho Brahe's new system blending geocentrism with heliocentrism.
+Galileo's writings on heliocentrism faced both religious and scientific objections.
+Religious opposition arose from biblical passages implying the fixed nature of the Earth.
 (Note: Such passages include Psalm 93:1, 96:10, and 1 Chronicles 16:30 which include text stating, "The world also is established.
 It can not be moved."
 In the same manner, Psalm 104:5 says, "He (the Lord) laid the foundations of the earth, that it should not be moved forever."
 Further, Ecclesiastes 1:5 states, "The sun also rises, and the sun goes down, and hurries to its place where it rises", and Joshua 10:14 states, "Sun, stand still on Gibeon...".)
-Scientific opposition came from Brahe, who argued that if heliocentrism were true, an annual stellar parallax should be observed, though none was at the time.
+Scientific opposition came from Brahe, who argued that heliocentrism would imply an annual stellar parallax, though none was observed at the time.
 (Note: The discovery of the aberration of light by James Bradley in January 1729 was the first conclusive evidence for the movement of the Earth, and hence for Aristarchus, Copernicus and Kepler's theories; it was announced in January 1729.
 The second evidence was produced by Friedrich Bessel in 1838.)
 Aristarchus and Copernicus had correctly postulated that parallax was negligible because the stars were so distant.
 However, Brahe countered that since stars appear to have measurable angular size, if the stars were that distant, they would have to be far larger than the Sun or even the orbit of the Earth.
 It would not be until much later that astronomers realized the apparent magnitudes of stars were caused by an optical phenomenon called the airy disk, and were functions of their brightness rather than true physical size (see the history of magnitude).